Couple Who Met On Tinder Discover Their Cats Are Long Lost Brothers

 Soon, the happy couple plan to move in together — so this week they finally reunite them.

 Ozzy and Butter were somewhat tepid around each other at first, as cats tend to be, but they've already become more tolerant of the idea of sharing a house together.

-"It will be a process but I have no doubt that the two will start snuggling again soon!" says Cavin.
+"It will be a process but I have no doubt that the two will start snuggling again soon!"
+Cavin says.

-Only time will tell what lies ahead for Cavin and Herrera, but the road so far has been full of wonderful surprises — thanks in no small part to the tabby cats who connected them in love before they had even met, says Cavin:
+Only time will tell what lies ahead for Cavin and Herrera, but the road so far has been full of wonderful surprises — thanks in no small part to the tabby cats who connected them in love before they had even met, Cavin says: